github-aws-runners/terraform-aws-github-runner/modules/multi-runner/README.md

 The module takes a configuration as input containing a matcher for the labels.
 The [webhook](https://github-aws-runners.github.io/terraform-aws-github-runner/modules/internal/webhook/) lambda is using the configuration to delegate events based on the labels in the workflow job and sent them to a dedicated queue based on the configuration.
 Events on each queue are processed by a dedicated lambda per configuration to scale runners.

+## Provider boundary

+The multi-runner module owns provider-neutral lane normalization, queues, shared runner-binary discovery, and webhook routing.
+Normalized EC2 lanes are delegated to the internal `providers/ec2` adapter, which owns the EC2 runner, pool, and EC2-specific IAM implementation.

+Both the stable `multi_runner_config` input and experimental `multi_runner_config_v2` input use this same boundary.
+EC2 remains the only Terraform-managed runner provider; microVM, CodeBuild, and other provider modules are future work.
+Existing lane keys are retained, and a Terraform `moved` block migrates the previous per-lane runner module addresses into the EC2 provider module without replacing resources.

 For each configuration:

 - When enabled, the [distribution syncer](https://github-aws-runners.github.io/terraform-aws-github-runner/modules/internal/runner-binaries-syncer/) is deployed for each unique combination of OS and architecture.